LumbaBalumba/termigram-server/README.md

  .exit
 ```

-In thst case, your DATABASE_URL will be "file:<path_to_termigram-server_folder/db/mydb.db"
+In that case, your DATABASE_URL will be "file:<path_to_termigram-server_folder/db/mydb.db"

 ## Running